balvig/motion-hybrid/README.md

 # motion-rails

-TODO: Write a gem description
+motion-rails to browse

 ## Installation

-Add to Gemfile:
+Add to your rubymotion project's Gemfile:

 ```ruby
   gem 'motion-rails'